 Before leaving a full-time job for a contract position, a candidate considers their risk.
 In some cases, the good qualities of contract work outweigh the bad.
 Many job seekers find that the advantages of contract work are worth the risk.

 Introduce candidates who are unsatisfied with their current full-time positions to contract work.
-Chances are, the candidate doesn’t know the flexibility contract positions can offer.
+Chances are, the candidate doesn’t know the flexibility and benefits that contract positions can offer.
+They may not even know they could get healthcare, dental, vision and a 401(K) while in a contract position, if they are employed by an employer of record like FoxHire.
 If they look at contract staffing with an open mind, candidates may be surprised at the opportunities available.